lyx-x/SwissHikingData/README.md

 This project is currently running on GCP, this section records necessary steps to make it happen (to abide by GCP's requirement).
-We are going to talk about Cloud Datastore, Cloud Source Repositories, Cloud Functions, Cloud Build and Cloud Scheduler.
+We are going to talk about Cloud Datastore, Cloud Source Repositories, Cloud Functions, Cloud Build, Cloud Pub/Sub and Cloud Scheduler.

 ### Cloud Datastore